Best daily deals

 The Anker Soundcore Space Q45 features a more modern design than the Life Q35, but is more expensive.

 If you want something a bit more stylish, consider the Skullcandy Hesh ANC.
-You can find this headset for around $85.99 at Amazon, and it features a sleek, covert design, ANC, excellent battery life, and fast charging.
+This headset is available for around $85.99 at Amazon.
+It features a sleek, covert design, ANC, excellent battery life, and fast charging.

 Frequently asked questions about the Sennheiser HD 350BT